 There is a built-in test mode that can help regarding diagnostics.
 It can be found in the D-50 Service Manual that can be obtained from the D-550 page at polynominal.com (D-50 Service Manual).
 To boot in test mode remove all attachments like cards and switches and do the following:

 Press and hold 0 and Decrement while switching power on

 The panel test resulted in all keys and switches being ok so I had to dig a bit deeper.

 I have a memory expansion board installed.
-It's not the one from Musitronics (being still available) but probably a similar approach extending the original 64 patches to 256.
+It's not the one by Musitronics (being still available) but probably a similar approach extending the original 64 patches to 256.
 There is a lack of information about this board, unfortunately, it might have been manufactured by PA Decoder, a company that vanished long ago.
-There is written D-550 Super Speicher (German) on the circuit board which means D-550 super memory.
+It's written D-550 Super Speicher (German) on the circuit board which means D-550 super memory.
 Obviously this D-550 Expansion works in a D-50 also.
 To reach the 4 memory banks you have to press and hold Internal and press Patch 1/2/3/4.
 If you just selected a new bank you have to press any patch button to choose a sound.

 I suspected some of the expansion stuff to be faulty but before I started ohming and scoping I did a factory reset.
 This is described both in the Owner's Manual and the Service Manual:

 Press and hold Data Transfer and 0 and switch power on